wgdaaa/Oct-MobileNet-OpenPose/README.md

 # Oct-MobileNet-OpenPose
 This is the Oct-MobileNet-OpenPose source code.
-Please read the requirement files for the packages used in this project.
+Please read the requirements file for packages used in this project.